 Working Conditions

-Work may include heavy exposure to extreme physical, ergonomic, or emotional hazards.
+Indoor and outdoor work with heavy exposure to extreme physical, ergonomic, or emotional hazardous environment.

 All duties and responsibilities listed are subject to change.